tstiegler/pogo-nocscan/README.md

 ##### static

 The `static` locator plugin will just use the same GPS location repeatedly.
-However you can add a random fuzzing amount to the coordinates so that you aren't using the exact same coordinate every single time.
+However, pogo-nocscan employs some very minor randomization to the GPS coordinates so as to not repeatedly send the same coordinates to the Niantic API.
 The configuration expected is as follows:

 ```json